 - Direct deposit: Direct deposit lets you receive recurring payments, such as paychecks and government benefits, directly to your bank account.
 You can enroll online to receive government benefits this way.
 To have your paychecks direct deposited, fill out a direct deposit form provided by your bank or employer.

 - Account transfer: If you have more than one account at your bank, you can use mobile or online banking to deposit funds by transferring them from another account.

 - External transfer: Some financial institutions let you link accounts held by different banks.
 Once you’ve connected the accounts by following the bank’s instructions, which you’ll generally find in online banking, you can transfer money between the accounts.

 - Wire transfer: If someone wants to send you money from their account at a different bank, or from a service like Western Union or MoneyGram, they can schedule a wire transfer.
 Although you and they might be charged a fee, wire transfers are secure and can be initiated quickly in most cases.
 However, you’ll have to share your bank information with the individual sending you money, so don’t agree to a transfer from a business or individual you don’t know well.

 - Peer-to-peer transfer: Money-transfer apps and platforms like Zelle, Venmo and PayPal let you receive money from other people.
 You can then transfer the payment to your linked bank account if the app doesn’t send it there automatically.
 Note that transaction amounts might be limited, and you could incur a fee.

 When Will Your Deposited Funds Be Available?

-Your bank has a “funds availability policy,” which determines how long you’ll need to wait before you’ll have access to your deposits.
-Many banks allow you to take a set amount of money immediately, such as $100.
-The rest is then made available to you on the designated day.
+Your bank has a funds availability policy that determines how long you’ll need to wait before you’ll have access to your noncash deposits.
+Many banks allow you to take a set amount of money, such as $100, immediately.
+The rest is then available to you on the designated day.